mablack/cordova-diagnostic-plugin/README.md

     cordova.plugins.diagnostic.getRemoteNotificationTypes(function(types){
         for(var type in types){
             console.log(type + " is " + (types[type] ? "enabled" : "disabled"));
         }
     }, function(error){
         console.error("The following error occurred: "+error);
+    });

+### getRemoteNotificationsAuthorizationStatus()

+Returns the authorization status for the application to use Remote Notifications.

+**Note: Works on iOS 10+ only ** (iOS 9 and below will invoke the error callback).

+    cordova.plugins.diagnostic.getRemoteNotificationsAuthorizationStatus(successCallback, errorCallback);

+#### Parameters

+- {Function} successCallback -  The callback which will be called when operation is successful.
+This callback function is passed a single string parameter which indicates the authorization status as a constant in `cordova.plugins.diagnostic.permissionStatus`.
+- {Function} errorCallback -  The callback which will be called when operation encounters an error.
+This callback function is passed a single string parameter containing the error message.

+#### Example usage

+    cordova.plugins.diagnostic.getRemoteNotificationsAuthorizationStatus(function(status){
+        switch(status){
+            case cordova.plugins.diagnostic.permissionStatus.NOT_REQUESTED:
+                console.log("Permission not yet requested");
+                break;
+            case cordova.plugins.diagnostic.permissionStatus.DENIED:
+                console.log("Permission denied");
+                break;
+            case cordova.plugins.diagnostic.permissionStatus.GRANTED:
+                console.log("Permission granted");
+                break;
+        }
+    }, function(error){
+        console.error("The following error occurred: "+error);